 - Pat the chicken breasts dry.
 Season both sides with salt and pepper.4 boneless, skinless chicken breasts, 1 teaspoon kosher salt, ½ teaspoon ground black pepper

-- Cut each chicken breast in half lengthwise.
+- Cut a pocket into the side of each chicken breast.
 Be careful not to cut all the way through.
-You’re making a pocket to stuff the chicken.

 - Place the flour in a shallow bowl and dip each chicken breast to coat.¾ cup all-purpose flour